Bethenny Frankel Slammed For Not Attending Women’s March: ‘My Daughter Comes First’

 Bethenny Frankel has been somewhat silent about politics on her social media profiles since the election began.
-Unlike her fellow Real Housewives of New York co-star, Carole Radzwill, who has been tweeting many things in favor of Hillary Clinton and been very critical of Donald Trump, Bethenny hasn’t really said too much about the current president.
+Unlike her fellow Real Housewives of New York co-star Carole Radzwill, who has been tweeting many things in favor of Hillary Clinton and been very critical of Donald Trump, Bethenny hasn’t really said too much about the current president.
 She has revealed that she finds some of the things he says disgusting, but she isn’t as vocal as her close friend.
-Instead, Frankel used Twitter to call out people, who felt it was necessary to explain how they really felt about him, sharing that she thought the social network was turning into an ugly place.
+Instead, Frankel used Twitter to call out people who felt it was necessary to explain how they really felt about him, sharing that she thought the social network was turning into an ugly place.

 According to a new tweet, Bethenny Frankel is now joking about Donald Trump, which could result in some of the reactions she doesn’t enjoy.
 And her jokes come after the inauguration weekend, where Trump kept focusing on the number of people who watched the inauguration and the number of people who attended in person.
 Frankel reminded people of Trump’s reality television past.

-“I think Donald Trump the president cares about ratings more than Andy Cohen the tv producer,” Bethenny Frankel tweeted, to which she received some harsh comments from people, who had not only voted for Trump, but also from people who threatened to boycott her brand because of the way she was mocking Trump.
+“I think Donald Trump the president cares about ratings more than Andy Cohen the tv producer,” Bethenny Frankel tweeted, to which she received some harsh comments from people who had not only voted for Trump but also from people who threatened to boycott her brand because of the way she was mocking Trump.

 #RHONY star @Bethenny Frankel & daughter walk hand-in-hand on the school run – https://t.co/pn7HglNXhM pic.twitter.com/VUElFWrBGX